-I graduated from the University of Veterinary and Pharmaceutical Sciences in Brno, Czech Republic in 2008.
-After completion of my PhD program, I spent a few years gaining surgical and medical experience working as a veterinary surgeon working for British animal charities, primary care veterinary clinics and referral practices.
-My passion for ophthalmology led me to undertake a general rotating internship and an ophthalmology internship at the Animal Health Trust in 2012 and 2015, respectively.
-I also enrolled in the BSAVA Postgraduate Certificate in Small Animal Ophthalmology.
-I started my residency at the Animal Health Trust in May 2016.
+I graduated from the University of Veterinary and Pharmaceutical Sciences in Brno, Czech Republic, where I also obtained my PhD.
+After I moved to the UK, I spent a few years gaining surgical and medical experience working for small animal charities and private primary care as well as referral veterinary practices.
+My passion for ophthalmology led me to undertake a general rotating internship and an ophthalmology internship at the Animal Health Trust in Newmarket before I embarked on a 3-year ophthalmology residency programme.
+I joined the ophthalmology team at Dick White Referrals in April 2017 to continue my specialist ophthalmology training.
+Recently, I successfully completed the BSAVA Postgraduate Certificate in Small Animal Ophthalmology.
 In my free time I enjoy walking my cute little dog called Jaba, dancing, acting in amateur theatre, playing the flute, and hiking.

 Dr. Lena Ström

 I graduated from the Swedish University of Agricultural Sciences (SLU) in 2004.
 After graduation I worked one year in mixed general practice as a clinician and two years at the National Veterinary Institute as an epidemiologist.
 Since 2007, I have been working as a clinican and teacher at the Veterinary Faculty in Uppsala.
 During the last few years I have also been working part-time within a PhD-Project in clinical electrophysiology with the aim to develop Visual evoked potentials in horses.
 My residency at SLU started in 2017 under the supervision of Maria Källberg and Björn Ekesten.